afloesch/semver/README.md

 ## Basic Usage

-SemVer comparisons can return an integer or boolean result.
+Semver comparisons can return an integer or boolean result.

 ```go
 package main